tinuva/SDRPlusPlusBrown/docs/tx.md

 including small logbook for QSO logging etc. Jokes aside, portable use was primary goal.

 Update Spring 2024: You can choose to use the Bluetooth headset on Android.
 Remote (client/server) SDR++ mode for SSB transmit is now working, too.
 You can use lossy baseband (waterfall) compression to reduce wifi/mobile traffic.

+Update December 2024: You must  use "Brown Audio" Sink or "New PortAudio" Sink or "Macos CoreAudio" Sink or "Linux PulseAudio" Sink to enable micriphone input.

 See example QSO video [https://www.youtube.com/watch?v=CGCXxUXLwr4](https://www.youtube.com/watch?v=CGCXxUXLwr4)